 The GCN Committee has authority to develop and recommend compensation policies and programs for directors.
 The committee retained Meridian as its independent compensation consultant to advise when setting director compensation to ensure it is market based, aligned with shareholder interests and consistent with our compensation principles.
-As part of its review in 2021 and based on market information presented by Meridian, the GCN Committee recommended and the Board approved changes to the annual retainer and Audit Committee Chair compensation to reflect current market information and to align compensation with the median level.
-Additional information regarding Meridian is included on page 16.
+As part of its review in 2022 and based on market information presented by Meridian, the GCN Committee recommended and the Board determined to maintain current compensation levels.
+Additional information regarding Meridian is included on page 17.

 Only non-employee directors are compensated for their Board service.
-In 2021, the annual pay was:
+In 2022, the annual pay was:

-- Annual Retainer: \$105,000 through September 30, 2021; increased to \$115,000 beginning October 1, 2021
+- Annual Retainer: \$115,000

 - Lead Independent Director: \$30,000

-- Audit Committee Chair: \$15,000 through September 30, 2021; increased to \$25,000 beginning October 1, 2021
+- Audit Committee Chair: \$25,000

 - Audit Committee Members (including Chair): \$10,000

 - Finance Committee Chair: \$15,000

 - GCN Committee Chair: \$20,000

 - ONES Committee Chair: \$20,000

 Directors receive 25% of the applicable annual pay each quarter (pro-rated for partial service during the quarter).
-Directors may elect to defer all or a portion of their cash retainer into stock equivalent units (see "Stock Program" below).
+Directors may elect to defer all or a portion of their cash retainer into stock equivalent units (see Stock Program below).
 We do not offer retirement benefits to our directors.